ppryanichek/100-days-of-code/log.md

 Explored IoC in Spring and Spring Bean Scope today

+### Day 69: December 24, Tuesday

+Started working with Docker today

+Learned how to run the required PostgreSQL version in the container, override the superuser and create a database with the required name.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)